foureyes/csci-ua.0479-spring2020-001/assignments/08-mongo-py-dash.md

 Turn in the homework at the end of class (or by 11pm edt) using the form below:

-* ⚠️eyou must be logged in to your NYU google account to see the form
+* ⚠️you must be logged in to your NYU google account to see the form
 * ⚠️every group member must submit their own form!

 [https://forms.gle/Wc42RkcicZCZ65QK7](https://forms.gle/Wc42RkcicZCZ65QK7)